rjsf-team/react-jsonschema-form/README.md

 ### Disabled attribute for `enum` fields

-This library supports the 'disbaled' attribute for `enum` options.Enum disabled allows disabling options for 'enum' fields.This attribute can be added as a part of uiSchema.
+This library supports the 'disabled' attribute for `enum` options.
+Enum disabled allows disabling options for 'enum' fields.This attribute can be added as a part of uiSchema.

 ```js
 const schema = {